brongulus/brongulus.github.io/content/blog/nix-intro.md

 ## Fleyks (_sorry_) {#fleyks--sorry}

 Flakes allow us to define inputs (you can think of them as dependencies) and outputs of packages in a declarative way and allow for dependency pinning using locks.
-As of writing this (June 2022) flakes are still experimental, so they must be enabled explicitly, ugh.
+As of writing this (June 2022) flakes are still experimental, so they must be enabled explicitly.

 ```sh
   nix-env -iA nixpkgs.nixFlakes
 ```

 This replaces nix 2.9.0 with 2.8.1?
-WTF is happening.
-Sigh, for now we enable experimental features.
+Look into why that's happening.
+For now we enable experimental features.

 ```sh
   mkdir -p ~/.config/nix
   echo 'experimental-features = nix-command flakes' >> ~/.config/nix/nix.conf
 ```

-God, the documentation is so stinky for flakes, like there are _n_ variants sayings _n^2_ different things, so for now I'm just winging it.
+The documentation is so stinky for flakes, like there are _n_ variants sayings \\(n^2\\) different things, so for now I'm just winging it.
 Comment out the stateVersion from `home.nix` and in the same directory create a `flake.nix`.
 Replace jdoe with your username.
 Also the stateVersion can be changed accordingly to upgrade your `home-manager`.

 ```nix
   {